 The main campus in on the Strand in the heart of London’s West end.
 Underneath the building there is a Roman bath and also the Aldwych underground station, which is disused, but now houses the College’s rifle range.
 The Strand campus is the site of two bars, a shop, gym and café.

 St Thomas’ campus in Lambeth is home to the Florence Nightingale Museum of Nursing and the College also owns the Maughan Library – a grade II listed 19th century former public records office in Chancery Lane.
 In fact, Kings College London owns seven other major libraries on its sites, housing many renowned collections.
 King’s’ student union is one of the oldest in England and supports 200 different societies and 50 sports clubs.
 The student union also produces a tabloid newspaper Roar!
 News.

 King’s central location means that access is easy to all of London’s famous landmarks, museums, theatres, galleries, shopping, restaurants, clubs, bars and nightlife.

-An example price for catered accommodation is £245.11 at Intercollegiate Halls.
+An example price for catered accommodation is £166.88 at International Hall, in the Intercollegiate Halls.